 Hotel prices are reasonable throughout the month, except during the Chicago Marathon on the weekend of October 11, 2019f, and you can generally expect fewer crowds and lines at the city's top tourist attractions.
 If you're in the mood to update your wardrobe, this is also a great time of year to catch sales at some of Chicago's shopping malls.

 However, the weather can also be unpredictable in October, and snowstorms and strong winds do sometimes delay flights into and out of the city during the month.
 If you get stranded at one of the airports, you can always check out one of the airport restaurants and bars, but expect them to be pretty crowded.

 Also, since so many events happen over the weekends, hotel prices and crowd sizes fluctuate throughout the month.
 This is especially true during the marathon, which attracts participants from all over the world, so hotels are booked solid and streets are blocked in major neighborhoods.

 What's Happening in October

 On top of being National Pizza Month, which Chicago restaurants celebrate by offering discount prices on the classic Chicago deep dish pizzas, October is also the month of Halloween, Columbus Day, and the Chicago Marathon.

 Starting the following weekend and running through most of the month, the Chicago International Film Festival also draws a huge crowd to the city.
-Dates for this year's festival run October 11 through 25 in 2018, but you can also catch the Chicago International Television Festival from March 20 to 22, 2018.
+Dates for this year's festival run October 16-17, 2019.

 Since Halloween falls on a Wednesday this year, most celebrations will take place on the weekend before, though some will take place in early November.
 If you're looking for something to get you in the Halloween spirit any time of the month, visiting haunted venues in Chicago are sure to be a thrill, or you can also check out the Halloween celebration at the Brookfield Zoo.